TheDeployOnRails/TheRailsDeploy/README.md

 ## TheRailsDeploy ...

-Deploy your Rails App like a Boss
+Setup & Deploy your Rails App like a Boss

 ## ... on DigitalOcean